ErythronDB/erythrondb-docker/README.md

   * you can try allocating more memory to `docker` (or to `WSL2` if using Windows).
 It may speed things up.

-2. Website build fails during javascript bundling.
+2. Website build fails during JavaScript bundling.
   * More RAM is needed.
 A minimum of `4.5GB` of RAM is needed to build the website.
 Allocate more memory to `docker` (or to `WSL2` if using Windows) and try again.

 3. tomcat has started succesfully, but `localhost:${TOMCAT_PORT}/ErythronDB` gives a `404` error